matt-dobie/my-resume/README.md

 # Matthew Dobie

-Passionate problem solver from Brisbane, QLD looking to start a career in full-stack web development.
-Very hard worker and extremely eager to learn new technologies.
+Full-stack developer and problem solver from Brisbane, QLD.
+High achieving Physics graduate from the University of Wollongong, who has transitioned into building responsive and user-friendly web applications, with a focus on the JavaScript stack.
+In particular, my Front-end projects focus on working with existing APIs to provide an intuitive user experience.
+Very hard worker and extremely eager to share my skills with others, while at the same time learning new technologies and frameworks.

 [Experience](#experience) |
 [Side Projects](#side-projects) |